scala/docs.scala-lang/_overviews/toolkit/upickle-serialize.md

 ---
-title: How to write a JSON?
+title: How to serialize an object to JSON?
 type: section
 description: How to write a JSON with Scala Toolkit.
-num: 29
+num: 22
-previous-page: upickle-read-json-typed
+previous-page: upickle-parse-json
-next-page: upickle-modify-jsons
+next-page: upickle-modify-json
 ---

 {% include markdown.html path="_markdown/install-upickle.md" %}

-## Writing values to JSONs in Scala Toolkit
+## Serializing a Map to JSON
 In Scala Toolkit, you can use `write` operation from `upickle` library to write Scala primitive and collection types to json.
 It also allows you to write your own data types to json.
 When you want to, for example, convert a list from `String` to `Int` to JSON, you can use the `write` method without any preparation: